 TEACHING ASSISTANTS/COUNSELORS - Teaching Assistants/Counselors (TACs) are on duty from 5:00 pm to 8:00 am every evening and night.
+Each TAC lives on a student resident hall and supervises the students.
 These TACs are present in the residence halls and on campus to join students in evening activities, to aid students with personal needs, and to assist the school in its concern for student security and comfort.
 The TACs (most of whom are former Governor's School students) also assist faculty and administrators as teaching or administrative assistants.
 As a consequence, throughout most days they are on campus actively participating in the life of the school.